 People with FAP will develop hundreds or thousands of precancerous polyps in their colon that can become malignant over time.
 Similarly, individuals with Lynch syndrome have an increased risk for colon cancer due to inherited mutations in the MLH1, MSH2, MSH6, PMS2, and EPCAM genes.
 While these genetic mutations are rare, they represent a significant portion of inherited colon cancer cases.
 These are essential to consider when determining an individual’s risk profile.

-In addition to inherited genetic mutations, lifestyle factors like smoking and obesity can also influence the development of colon cancer.
+In addition to inherited genetic mutations, lifestyle factors like smoking, heavy metal toxicity, and obesity can also influence the development of colon cancer.
 People who smoke have a higher incidence rate of colon and other cancers, such as lung and bladder.
 Eating diets high in unhealthy fats and processed foods can also lead to colorectal adenoma formation.
 It increases the chances of developing colorectal carcinomas over time.

 For individuals interested in their risk assessment of developing colon cancer, speak with a healthcare professional such as your primary care physician or gastroenterologist.
 They can help determine if it requires any further evaluation, such as genetic testing, depending on one’s unique situation and family history.

 In addition, many organizations provide resources for educating patients and supporting managing colon / colorectal health – getting knowledge about your risks can help you make more informed decisions about your health!